 - The right to freedom from retaliation by the complainant (or supporters of the complainant).

-- The right to written notice of the specific allegations and the opportunity to testify.
+- The right to written notice of the specific allegations and the opportunity to provide information in response during the investigation.

 - The right to be presumed not responsible unless shown responsible by a preponderance of the evidence until a determination regarding responsibility is made at the conclusion of the grievance process.